 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Prehistoric fish brain.
-Hand of a palaeontologist from the French National Museum of Natural History, holding the fossil containing the oldest fossil brain discovered at the time (2009).
+French palaeontologist Philippe Janvier, of the French National Museum of Natural History, holding a cast of the oldest fossil brain discovered at the time (2009).
 The graphics tablet shows digital images of the skull (green and blue) and brain (orange) of a fish from 300 million years ago.
-The brain is seven millimetres long.
-Casts (white) of parts of the fossil have been made from scanning data (X-ray synchrotron microtomography) using a 3D printer.
-The original fossil is of an iniopterygian, an extinct relative of ratfishes (ghost sharks).
+Casts of parts of the fossil have been made from scanning data (X-ray synchrotron microtomography) using a 3D printer.
+One is in Janvier's hands, two others are at lower left.
+The original fossil (bottom left) is of an iniopterygian, an extinct relative of ratfishes (ghost sharks).
 It was found in shales in Kansas and Oklahoma, USA.

 Model release not available.
 Property release not required.